msszczep/szcz-dot-org/content/md/posts/2006-02-26-end-blogosphere.md

 discriminate who travels on those roads and why.
 But America's major cable and telecommunications companies are heavily lobbying Congress now to change that.

-Companies like AT&T;, Verizon, and Comcast want to abolish net neutrality and set up the virtual equivalent of tolls on the internet.
+Companies like AT&T, Verizon, and Comcast want to abolish net neutrality and set up the virtual equivalent of tolls on the internet.
 The idea would be to set up separate tiers of internet access - the digital equivalent of a ten- lane superhighway alongside a single-lane dirt road.
 If you want to access the